-The numerical simulations shown here focused on proton acceleration.
+It should be remarked also that the collisional MHD simulations shown here focussed on proton acceleration.
 Although applicable to electrons too, the numerical integration of the electron trajectories is much longer.
-Nonetheless, these tests are also needed.
-In particular, it has been also suggested that in an electron-positron pair plasma the pairs could annihilate in compressed reconnection sheets \cite{drury12}, so that this could be relevant to acceleration by reconnection, e.g., in pulsar winds and relativistic jets in general, as stressed before.
+Nevertheless, such tests are also needed.
+In particular, it has been suggested that in electron-positron plasmas the pairs could annihilate in compressed reconnection sheets \cite{drury12}, so that this could influence the acceleration by reconnection, e.g., in pulsar winds and relativistic jets in general.